-Sampson Community College (SCC) is thankful for the service that our Veterans have provided to protect our country!
-We look forward to assisting you and your family members with your educational goals!
-SCC offers curriculum programs approved by the NC State Approving Agency for the Veterans Education Benefits under Chapters 30, 31, 33, 35, 1606, and 1607 of the Veterans Benefit Law.
-Information on approved curriculum programs is available from the Director of Veteran Services located in Student Services.
+Sampson Community College is thankful for the service that our Veterans have provided to protect our country!
+We look forward to assisting you and your family members with your educational goals.
+SCC offers curriculum programs approved by the NC State Approving Agency for the Veterans Education Benefits under Chapter 30 (Montgomery Bill), Chapter 31 (Vocational Rehabilitation and Employment Services), Chapter 33 (Post-9/11 GI Bill®), Chapter 35 (Survivors and Dependents of Veteran), Chapter 1606 (Montgomery GI Bill Selected Reserve), and Chapter 1607 (Reserve Educational Assistance Program) of the Veterans Benefit Law.
+Information on approved curriculum programs is available from the SCC VA Certifying Official located in Student Services.
 Veterans enrolling in approved curriculum programs should follow the appropriate procedures to establish and maintain eligibility for benefits.

 Important Information For Veterans